Use the buttons below to read all of the AAIMI Home Automation tutorials.

 If you wish to access and control the system over the Internet while you're away you'll need to allow incoming HTTP traffic to your Raspberry Pi on your router.
 How you do this depends on the model and brand of your router.

 Please read the network section in the advanced page first regarding the security considerations.

 Add your phone

-Because your phone is a WAN device, it forms part of AAIMI's occupancy-awareness system, so you don't login via the Raspberry Pi LAN IP address.
-In the System Details panel you'll find your public IP address.
+it forms part of AAIMI's occupancy-awareness system, so you don't login via the Raspberry Pi LAN IP address, you use your home's public IP address.
 This is the address of your home's router on the Internet.

 Type http://YourPublicIP/aaimihome.html in the address bar substituting your public IP for YourPublicIP.
 Enter your AAIMI username and password when prompted and once-again type 'new' in the popup device window.